-“Listen my children and you shall hear, of the midnight right of Paul Revere”
+“Listen my children and you shall hear, of the midnight ride of Paul Revere”

 Paul Revere’s Ride by Henry Wadsworth Longfellow